sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 db2 connect reset
 ```

-You can use DB2 client tool (Data Studio) to verify database tables are created and populated with data.

-![][db2]

 **Notes**:
 - You will want to change [IDA_HOME]/sql/data-db2.sql script so that the organization matches your companies name.
 Please replace 'IDA' with your company name as outlined below.
 The default IDA login name and password is "idaAdmin"/"idaAdmin".